apache/axis-axis2-java-core/release-docs/readme-files/README-std-src.txt

 13. tool
 14. jaxbri

-One can use maven 1.x to create the standard binary distribution out of this, by typing "$maven dist-bin".
+One can use maven 1.x to create the Standard Binary Distribution from this, by typing "$maven dist-bin".

 (Please note that this does not include the other WS-* implementation modules,